Bristol's response to COVID-19

 Many Bristol students have been profoundly affected by the coronavirus pandemic.
 Some have lost crucial part-time jobs, some are unable to travel home, and for others, the University is their home, so they remain in halls or private accommodation at a time when most of their friends have left.

 Bristol alumni have already risen to the challenge of helping the University support our current students.
 You have contributed generously to the coronavirus student hardship fund, established to help students experiencing the financial impact of the pandemic.
-You have also generously volunteered your time to the Bristol Voices programme, connecting with students who remain at Bristol, to help combat social isolation.
 We are so grateful for your support.

 Make a donation